The Dopey Kid Who Used to Wear Your Clothes

 Then she scurried around the apartment, reveling in things domestic while I stared at the coffeepot.
 I stood there like the village idiot and watched the pot list to starboard as molten globs of black plastic dripped into the flames.

-"Hon," I said, "can you come here for a minute?
-I think you should see this."
+“Hon,” I said, “can you come here for a minute?
+I think you oughta see this.”

 Another time, just a few weeks after we’d finished scraping plastic out of the burner, The Lovely Marianne sat on our living room rug and hemmed the new drapes while I sat, king-like, reading the paper in my new Lay-Z-Boy.
 I remember it was very quiet.
 Marianne stitched slowly and deliberately.
 Every now and then I glanced over the top of the paper and smiled at my bride.
 She smiled back.